peterglezroa/ITESM/fundamentoRedes/notes/ethernet.md

 ![MAC][MAC]
 * The lower sublayer of the data link layer.
 * Implemented by hardware
-1. Data encapsulation
+##### Data encapsulation
 * Frame assembly before transmission and frame disassembly upon reception of a frame.
 1. Frame delimiting: provides important delimiters that are used to identify a group of bits that make up a frame.
 2. Addressing: contains the Layer 3 PDU and also provides for data link layer addressing.
 3. Error detection: contains a trailer used to detect any errors in transmissions.
+##### Ethernet frame structure

-2. Media access control
+##### Media access control
 * Responsible for the placement of frames on the media and the removal of frames from the media.
 * 48-bit **binary** expressed as 12 **hexadecimal** digits.
 ![MAC structure address][MACstruct]